GabeSolarCheats/SolarHub/README.md

 Hi my name is Gabe.
 I'm experienced in HTML, CSS, Python, JavaScript, Lua, and basic Windows and Linux system commands.

-I'm the CEO/Owner at solarcheats.org I'm currently in high school at the making of the services.
+I'm the CEO/Owner of solarcheats.org.
+I'm currently in high school at the making of the services.

 My hobbies are scripting, riding motorcycles, and anything tech related.